montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

 To close the Jupyter notebook server, press `ctrl+c` in the terminal (even on OSX; it's not `cmd`) and confirm with `y`.

-To exit the virtual environment once you're done, simply use the command `deactivate`.
-Note that the command `jupyter-lab` will not work until you reenter the venv.
+To exit the virtual environment once you're done, use the command `deactivate`.
+Note that the command `jupyter-lab` will not work until you reactive the virtual environment.